Reading time: 11 min.

 Dutasteride can also give you good results in the long term, especially among older patients with more advanced hair loss.
 One South Korean study found that Dutasteride was more effective than Finasteride over three years of use [5].
 This study also found patients experienced fewer side effects with Dutasteride.

-One of the reasons Dutasteride is thought to be so effective is that it has a long half-life of five weeks [6].
+One of the reasons this drug is thought to be so effective is that Dutasteride’s half-life is very long, typically around five weeks [6].
 That means it takes up to five weeks for the amount of Dutasteride in your body to reduce by half.
 In fact, Dutasteride can be detected in your body up to six months after your last dose.

 Dutasteride has also shown positive results as a treatment for frontal fibrosing alopecia [7].
 But as FFA mainly affects women, there are limitations on when Dutasteride should be used, as it’s not usually recommended for women.